elanovin/Radar-Signal-Processing-Learning/README.md

 # Radar-Signal-Processing-Learning
-My study notes &amp; Python notebooks from Richards’ Radar book.
+This repository contains my study notes and Python notebooks based on  "Fundamentals of Radar Signal Processing " by Mark A. Richards.
+(2nd Ed.)